IDEP-network/IDEP-Docs/docs/Litepaper.md

 IDEP has fully integrated the Ethereum Virtual Machine **(EVM)** into its core architecture.
 By leveraging EVM as a basis, the entire knowledge base of Ethereum is directly applicable to IDEP - developers can utilize all the tools and tutorials that already have been built for the Ethereum ecosystem.
 This allows for existing projects from the NFT and digital media industry to easily transition from Ethereum to IDEP to take advantage of fast transaction speeds, security, and low gas fees.
-Ultimately this will allow projects to cooperate with other digital content minded projects in one ecosystem.
+Ultimately, this will allow projects to cooperate with other digital content minded projects in one ecosystem.

 ## IDEP Tokenomics